U.S., Iraq, Kuwait Conduct Third Joint Patrol in Arabian Gulf

 |Downloads:

-This work, U.S., Iraq, Kuwait Conduct Third Joint Patrol in Arabian Gulf, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Iraq, Kuwait Conduct Third Joint Patrol in Arabian Gulf, by CPL Jensen Guillory, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT